 Acoustic fish deterrents (AFDs) have become the most effective way to guide and deter fish from estuarine cooling water intakes and have recently been scrutinised by the UK Government in a public inquiry, and an advisory group for the Welsh Government.

-Fish Guidance Systems’ (FGS’s) complex proprietary sound signals are tailored with frequencies that maximise the range of species that can be deterred by the AFD.
+Fish Guidance Systems (FGS) creates its complex proprietary sound signals with frequencies that maximise the range of species that the AFD can deter.

-This not only helps sustain populations, but also prevents disruption to facilities such as power stations where physical screens are provided primarily to filter out weeds and other debris.
+This not only helps sustain populations but also prevents disruption to facilities such as power stations that primarily use physical screens to filter out weeds and other debris.
 Even where fish recovery and return systems are provided to put fish back to sea, only the more robust species are likely to survive.

-The majority of fish drawn in by coastal power stations are fragile species that only survive if they can be diverted from the water intake heads.
-In the case of Hinkley Point C, AFDs are an aspect of the Secretary of State’s Development Consent Order (DCO) and the Environment Agency stated there is “high dependency on the proposed mitigation systems”, which include AFDs.
+Fragile species, which only survive if they can be diverted from the water Intake Heads, make up the majority of fish drawn in by coastal power stations.
+In the case of Hinkley Point C, AFDs are an aspect of the Secretary of State’s Development Consent Order (DCO) and the Environment Agency stated there is a “high dependency on the proposed mitigation systems,” which include AFDs.

 Meeting the Requirements of the DCO

-FGS has installed more than 120 sound-based behavioural systems over the course of 28 years.
-The company is committed to developing new technology that helps conserve fish stocks and prevent damage to plant and facilities.
+FGS has installed more than 120 sound-based behavioural systems over the course of 30 years.
+The company is committed to developing new technology that helps conserve fish stocks and prevent damage to plants and other facilities.

-The DCO requires an AFD to be used at Hinkley Point C in combination with a low velocity side entry (LVSE) intake and a fish recovery and return system.
+The DCO requires an AFD to be used at Hinkley Point C in combination with a low-velocity side entry (LVSE) intake and a Fish Recovery and Return (FRR) system.

-The LVSE is installed with openings perpendicular to the tidal flow, to discourage fish from entering the pipes of the take.
-Low design water velocities are intended to help even very small fish to escape entrainment.
+The LVSE is installed with openings perpendicular to the tidal flow to discourage fish from entering the pipes of the intake.
+Low design water velocities are intended to help even very small fish escape entrainment.
+The LVSE is an unproven technology and has never been installed on a plant of this type before, hence the need for an Acoustic Fish Deterrent.

 The strong tides in the Severn Estuary transport an exceptionally high silt burden, giving zero visibility for fish under most conditions.
 Without the warning signal provided by the AFD, approaching fish may not be able to detect and avoid the intakes until it is too late.